Wildhawk: descriptive Indian romance Back

 for one another, but she dies in childbirth.

-secretly supports the orphan, Robert D'Arcy, and when he leaves school takes
+supports the orphan, Robert D'Arcy, and when he leaves school takes him into

 Forgiveness is one of the themes of the novel.
 Josephine and Wickerstaffe